EliseBcl/D-fi_IA_2023/README.md

 ## 2. Installation instructions:

 The dockerfile uses the 3.8 Python version.
-To run this dockerfile, you will need to use the docker build -t command in a terminal.
-With this dockerfile, first we clone this github.
-Then, we set the directory of work as the directory of this github Defi_IA_2023.
-We install then all the dependencies required.
-Finally we make a shell script to run sequentially the python script (train.py and) app.py.
+To run this dockerfile, you will need to :
+1- First open a terminal and navigate to the directory you want to clone the repository.
+2- Then, clone the repository : git clone https://github.com/EliseBcl/Defi_IA_2023.git
+3- Navigate to the directory containing the repository: cd Defi_IA_2023 4- Build the Docker image using : docker build -t [image_name] 5- Start a new container based on the image_name image using the command : docker run -it --name [container_name] -v [absolute_path_to_the_folder_of_the_cloned_repository]:/workspace/[folder_name] [image_name]
+6- Navigate in the container : cd workspace/[folder_name]
+7- Launch the gradio application using : python app.py
+8-If you want to launch the script python train : python train.py

 ## 3. Files and folders description: